 By failing to implement the Apache Struts update, the Equifax team was unaware of an exploitable hole in their cybersecurity.

 Common Sense Security

 Once the attackers had entered the network, they dropped a web shell (a script that enables remote administration of the machine) and went to work.
-They located a file system of usernames and passwords stored in CLEARTEXT that were used to access various servers around the organization.
+With the web shell in place, they essentially had full control of the application and used it to locate a file system of usernames and passwords.
+The credentials are used to access various servers around the organization and were stored in CLEARTEXT.
 Cleartext credentials means the information was stored without encryption and could be read as plainly as you are reading this article.
 This is the opposite of security.
 No credentials should be stored in cleartext, especially not credentials used to access the most vital information kept on every American citizen.
 In the case of a system failure or an unauthorized breach (which happened here) the credentials are easily stolen and immediately usable for malicious purposes.

 When the attackers uploaded a Web Shell, they discovered a database of Cleartext credentials that allowed them unlimited access to servers containing citizens’ data.

 The attackers used the cleartext credentials to access databases containing all the data they would later steal.
 By protecting their databases with a credential authentication wall, Equifax demonstrated that they deemed the information within the databases sensitive enough to warrant an extra layer of security.
 While most organizations do not store as much sensitive data as Equifax, all organizations to contain data that is valuable to attackers.
 Data such as credit card numbers, personnel information, and financial information is valuable on black markets and a target for outside attackers.
 If your organization possesses information such as this, stronger security measures should be considered to protect databases.